alex-spataru/blackbox/README.md

 ### Feedback mechanism

-Unlike traditional neural network models, this setup feeds the output predictions back into the model as inputs.
-Additionally, the derivatives of each feedback signal are included to capture dynamic behaviors effectively.
-This mechanism is particularly vital for modeling dynamic systems & greatly improves model performance.
+Unlike traditional neural network models, this setup feeds the output predictions (and their derivatives) back into the model as inputs.
+This feedback mechanism is particularly useful for modeling dynamical systems & greatly improves model performance and generalization capacities.

 #### Neural Network Architectures